My Story

 2014- 2019: Clinical Dietitian, Liverpool Hospital.
 2016 -2019 Dedicated cancer care dietitian, Liverpool Hospital -

-Stephanie Notaras: Dietitian Counselling Skills Program 2023
+Dietitian Counselling Skills Program 2023 - led by Stephanie Notaras:

 -